dnigh45/Yolo_Detection_of_Bacteria_on_Agar/README.md

 | 0.969  | 0.39184  | 1.0861  | 0.966  | 0.946  | 0.971  | 0.701  |

+## Future Steps

+This product has the potential to cut down the resources and time needed for many diagnostics.
+I would like to expand its capabilities but require financial backing to be able to do so.
+If funding is acquired, I would expand this proof of concept to more medically, and research, relevant specimens.
+Once these organisms have been identified and acquired, several thousand agar plates will be made and imaged per species.
+A hired team would then annotate the images and label them in YOLO format.
+I would retrain the model using these new labelled images.
+At that point, I would further develop the web application before releasing it and licensing it to medical and research teams.

 __PLEASE NOTE THIS PROJECT WAS DONE FOR ACADEMIC PURPOSES ONLY__